Ectroverse/EctroverseDjango/README.md

 4. `java -cp postgresql-42.2.19.jar: org.ectroverse.processtick.ProcessTick >> log.txt &`

 to kill it:
-1. `jobs -l` - get the list of currently running jobs
+1. `ps -aux` - get the list of currently running jobs
 2. ` kill PID` ,replacing the PID with the process ID of the Main.java

 ##Django shell